robotology-legacy/codyco-modules/src/modules/torqueBalancingReferencesGenerator/README.md

 for connecting the postural references.

 ###Notes
-If you configured this module to stream set points, it is likely to happen that that you want to configure the `torqueBalancing` module to smooth the input references, otherwise discontinuities may occour in the control.
+If you configured this module to stream set points, it is likely to happen that you want to configure the `torqueBalancing` module to smooth the input references, otherwise discontinuities may occour in the control.
 Please, see the `torqueBalancing` documentation to understand how to properly configure input smoothing.